 Another trick to finding artwork is to cut up calendars or scan and shrink images you already own.
 (Print them on matte photo paper to give them a more professional look.)
 This beautiful image (below) comes from lds.org.
-They are many images there that can be used for personal use.
-I’m linking you to images from the New Testament.

 These are my favorite artists that paint the life of the Savior (I particularly like the images of Him with children): Greg Olsen, Simon Dewey, Liz Lemon Swindle, and Del Parson.
 Right now we have the front of the tree covered, but with all of those great artists, we'll have no problem filling the whole thing!

 I just have one piece of advice: If you buy a special roll of wrapping paper to use for this project every year, don't let your hubby get a hold of it and use it to wrap presents!
 I think I have enough left for one more picture, and then I'll have to find something else.